Kriciik/PGRF1-Projekt/README.md

 ## Computer graphics
 My semester-long project that is being worked on every week (hopefully).
+Should be done by 2025 Christmas ;)